 - Stoudtburg Village Get a taste of Europe in Lancaster County at the Stoudtburg Village.
 This residential village was inspired by the German town of Rothenburg ob der Tauber.
 The village and its residents encourage visitors to walk among the quaint homes, while offering a glimpse at shopping in Lancaster, PA with unique gift shops, antiques, and a café.
 Stoudtburg Village’s Facebook page contains the most updated visitor information.

 - Pinnacle Overlook Looking for a beautiful view of Lancaster County and not up for a strenuous hike?
-Look no further than Pinnacle Overlook.
+Look no further than the Pinnacle Overlook.
 With a parking lot mere feet from the overlook of the Susquehanna River and hiking options all around it, this destination is a nice getaway from all the things to do in and near Lancaster, PA.
-The Pennsylvania DCNR can help you prepare for your trip to Pinnacle Overlook.

 - Mascot Roller Mills and Ressler Family Home Travel back in time at the well-preserved Mascot Roller Mills and Ressler Family Home.
 The water-powered grain mill and adjacent miller’s house offer a glimpse into the early 20th century.
 Learn more about Mascot Roller Mills and Ressler Family Home before you head to this historic and free thing to do in Lancaster, PA.

 - Northwest Lancaster County River Trail Grab a bike or a pair of walking shoes and hit the 14-mile Northwest Lancaster County River Trail.
 From Columbia to Conoy Township, enjoy the Susquehanna River and the river towns along the way.
 For active visitors, the Northwest Lancaster County River Trail is one of several natural activities in Lancaster, PA.